Discover the transformative power of the Bible Beatitudes and their lessons for cultivating true happiness and spiritual growth.

 "Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they will be comforted.
-Blessed are the meek, for they will inherit the earth."
+And blessed are the meek, for they will inherit the earth."

 A 2023 version of the Beatitudes might read something like this:

 "Blessed are the healthy, for they never deal with pain.
 Blessed are the millionaires, for they can buy whatever they want.
-Blessed are those who go on kid-free vacations, for they get to sleep in."
+And blessed are those who go on kid-free vacations, for they get to sleep in."